ViscousTests/TestObsidianVault/Readme.md

 1. [Download this va(https://github.com/kepano/kepano-obsidian/archive/refs/heads/mai
 2. Unzip the .zip file to a folder of your cho
-3. Open Obsidian and create a new vault poig to that folder folderr folder
+3. Open Obsidian and create a new vault poig to that folder folderr folder folder